richjenks/wp-marketo-leads/README.md

 Link a Marketo field with any number of form fields so that when that field is submitted it is sent to Marketo:

 - Follow Marketo's [REST API Quick Start Guide](http://developers.marketo.com/blog/quick-start-guide-for-marketo-rest-api/)
-- Enter API details into `WP Admin > Marketo Leads > Options` and save
+- Enter API details into `WP Admin > Marketo Fields > Options` and save
 - Click `Add New`

 ### Definitions